Ktt-Development/.github/pull_request_template.md

 ### Prerequisites
-*If **all** checks are not passed then the pull request will be closed*
+*If **all** checks are not passed then the pull request will be closed.*

-- [ ] My code follows the style listed in [CONTRIBUTING](https://www.kttdevelopment.com/github/contributing)
+- [ ] My code follows the style listed in [CONTRIBUTING](https://github.com/Ktt-Development/.github/blob/master/CONTRIBUTING.md).
-- [ ] I have checked that no other similar pull requests already exists
+- [ ] I have checked that no other similar pull requests already exists.
-- [ ] Build compiles
+- [ ] Build compiles.
-- [ ] Build runs without exceptions
+- [ ] Build runs without exceptions.
-- [ ] I have added/modified documentation (if applicable)
+- [ ] I have added/modified documentation (if applicable).
+- [ ] I have added/modified test cases.

 ### Changes Made
-*list changes made and/or relevant issues*
+*List changes made and/or relevant issues.
+Please keep changed in reverse chronological order (newest at top).*

 -